Grief & Support

 The "15-Day" Corporate Shift

-Leading corporations like New York Life and Meta have recently expanded their internal policies to offer 15 to 20 paid days off.
-These companies recognize that providing a longer funeral leave length boosts long-term employee loyalty and prevents the $75 billion to $100 billion in lost productivity caused by unaddressed grief in the workplace.
+Some large corporations have expanded their internal policies to offer 15 to 20 paid days off.
+These companies recognize that providing a longer funeral leave length supports long-term employee loyalty and helps reduce the substantial lost productivity caused by unaddressed grief in the workplace.

 Reproductive Loss Mandates